The quantum algebra of partial Hadamard matrices: Quantum partial permutations

 \begin{proposition} The number of partial permutations is given by

 that is, $1,2,7,34,209,\ldots$, and with $N\to\infty$ we have $|\widetilde{S}_N|\simeq N!\sqrt{\frac{\exp(4\sqrt{N}-1)}{4\pi\sqrt{N}}}$. \end{proposition}

 \begin{proof} Indeed, in terms of partial bijections $\sigma:X\simeq Y$ as in Definition 1.1, we can set $k=|X|=|Y|$, and this leads to the formula in the statement.
 Equivalently, in the $M_N(0,1)$ picture, $k$ is the number of 1 entries, $\binom{N}{k}^2$ corresponds to the choice of the $k$ rows and $k$ columns for these $1$ entries, and $k!$ comes from positioning the 1 entries.
-Finally, for the asymptotic formula, see the OEIS sequence A002720. \end{proof}
+Finally, for the asymptotic formula, see the On-Line Encyclopaedia of Integer Sequences (https://oeis.org/) sequence A002720. \end{proof}

 As an example, we have $|\widetilde{S}_2|=7$, the partial permutations of $\{1,2\}$ being the identity, the transposition, the 4 partial bijections of type $i\to j$, and the null map.

 Let us discuss now the quantum version of the above notions.